Ivanov1ch/Jekyll-Liquid-Convert-Dates/README.md

 # Jekyll-Liquid-Convert-Dates
 A collection of Jekyll plugins related to the conversion of Jekyll posts' dates to other formats.
-This repository be updated as I develop more plugins for my personal projects.
+This repository will be updated as I develop more plugins for my personal projects.

 ## Plugin Installation
 To install any of my plugins, follow the following steps: